This guide has been updated for Fellowship’s Season 3.

 - Additional Hammer Storm/Skull Crusher if above 50 Fury.

-- Repeat 6 until you run out of Fury, using Leap Smash off CD to enhance our spenders via Mouth For War (5a) and/or if you have the legendary cloak, Drape of the Slayer King.
+- Repeat 6 until you run out of Fury, using Leap Smash off CD to enhance our spenders via Mouth For War and/or if you have the legendary cloak, Drape of the Slayer King.

-We open with Leap Strike to gain the charge of Focused Wrath to use on our spenders.
 Depending on how many enemies we are facing, we will either use Hammer Storm (3+) or Skull Crusher (1-2).
 Using Hammer Storm on less than 3 targets will do less damage than Skull Crusher would.

 If the enemies are still alive, cycle back to the beginning of the Builder Rotation.